lem-project/lem-project.github.io/content/en/usage/usage.md

 - use Enter to select a buffer,
 - press Space to select or deselect entries, then call an action on them:
   - use `C-k` to kill the selected buffers.
+  - use `C-s` to save the selected buffers (added in June, 2026)
-  - in a GUI, use a right click to choose an action to apply on the selected buffers.
-The default available actions are to kill the selected buffers, or to save them.
+  - in a GUI, you can use a right click to choose an action to apply on the selected buffers.

 See also how to save many files at once below (`save-some-buffers` bound to `C-x s`).